miracum/recruit/docs/configuration/options.md

 ¹: This is usually the same URL you configured in the `config-local.js` file when setting up the ATLAS server.

-²: E.g., the default values of `UC1,Test` require the cohort definitions name or description in Atlas to contain either the string `[UC1]` or `[Test]` in order to be processed by the query module.
+²: For example, the default values of `UC1,Test` require the cohort definitions name or description in Atlas to contain either the string `[UC1]` or `[Test]` in order to be processed by the query module.

 ## Notification Module